antarctica/ansible-apache/README.md

 **Part of the BAS Ansible Role Collection (BARC)**

-Installs Apache web-sever using default virtual host
+Installs the Apache web-sever using default virtual hosts

 ## Overview